mirzaghaderi/rtpcr/README.md

 5. Reference genes efficiency and Ct values (a pair column for each gene)

 The package supports **one or more target gene(s) and reference gene(s)**, supplied as efficiency–Ct column pairs.
-**Reference gene columns must always appear last.** For `ANOVA_DDCt`, `ANOVA_DCt` and `TTEST_DDCt` functions, each row represents a single biological replicate, corresponding to a non-repeated measures design.
+**Reference gene columns must always appear last.
 A sample input data is presented below.

 <p align="center">
 <img src="inst/dataStructure1.png" width="100%">